 Time: 2-2.5 hours

-Quarry Bay to Tin Hau is a great hike to start your night hike hobby on as it begins and ends with MTR stations and has a toilet along the way.
+Quarry Bay to Tin Hau is a great hike in the Hong Kong island to start your night hike hobby on as it begins and ends with MTR stations and has a toilet along the way.
 This hike will take you up into Tai Tam country park and along parts of the Hong Kong Stage 5 hike and Wilsons Trail Stage 2, so you will have the chance to explore both urban and jungle under the stars.

 From Quarry Bay MTR, take a right and follow King’s Road towards Tai Koo.
-When you reach Mount Parker Road, take a right and start climbing uphill for around 3.5km and you’ll eventually reach Windy Gap which is where you can make a toilet stop.
-After finishing your pit stop at Windy Gap, look for signs to Jacob’s Ladder (you can find it if you continue on from the bathroom and turn right).
+When you reach Mount Parker Road, take a right and start climbing uphill for around 3.5km.
+You’ll eventually reach Windy Gap which is where you can make a toilet stop.
+After finishing your pit stop at Windy Gap, look for signs to Jacob’s Ladder.
+You can find it if you continue on from the bathroom and turn right.
 Climb Jacob’s Ladder, which is not actually a ladder but just a name, towards Mount Butler where you will find yourself on Hong Kong Stage 5 trail.

 Continue down the hill and turn right when you can to Wilson’s Trail Stage 2, don’t turn left to Jardine’s lookout as that is another hike for another day.
 As you continue along the trail, aim to walk downhill and left to walk around the quarry.
 If you take the wrong turn you’ll end up back in Quarry Bay MTR which isn’t the worst thing but there is still more to see on the trail.
 Follow the path along behind a few houses next to the quarry and continue down the path to Sir Cecil’s Ride road and eventually Mount Butler road.

 It’s here you can take a short-cut past a government owned area which is fenced off to reach Tai Han road.
 Continuing down that way will lead you back to Tin Hau MTR and civilisation.